open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 in an HTTP server the user may define an `InstrumentationScope` for each route in their service and configure the `SamplerProvider` to return the `AlwaysOff` sampler for the `/healthcheck` scope.

+Alternatively, the `Sampler` `ShouldSample` function can be extended to accept the `InstrumentationScope` as an additional argument.

 #### GetSampler